delucca-archive/rigs/README.md

 ```
 > **IMPORTANT:** Don't forget to change `<user>` by your rig username

+### 6. Add your rig to our inventory

+After finishing the basic setup, go to your control node and add your rig to our hosts.
+You can do so by copying another rig structure in our `all.hosts` key and creating your own.
+We suggest using your machine unique identifier (use `cat /etc/machine-id` to find yours) as your `machine-id`.

 ## License

 Distributed under the Apache 2.0 License.
 See [`LICENSE`](LICENSE) for more information.